 SMOKING Yes No N/A A 'No Smoking Policy' is in place for the building? \boxtimes If smoking is allowed, are adequate facilities provided in a suitable area? \boxtimes Information and/or signage prominently displayed? \boxtimes Smoking evidenced outside designated areas? \boxtimes

-There are no smoking signs in the communal areas.
+There are no smoking signs displayed close to the main entrance.